optimusmoose/JAMSS/README.md

 7) Increase minimum noise intensity, which is the global floor of points that are accepted in simulation (minor).
 8) Increase overlap range (careful with this one) (minor).

+OTHER THINGS YOU SHOULD KNOW:
+The truth files contain flat file lists of the peptides included in the .fasta file.
+Note that for any reasonably-sized .fasta file, these files will be very large. "output_truth.csv" contains one line per centroid in the mzML file with the following schema: centroidID,isotopeTraceID,charge,pepID,proteinID,mz,rt,abundance

+output_truth_peptides.csv" contains one line per peptide in the mzML file with the following schema: proteinIdx, peptideIdx, peptideSequence